sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 * File transfers are sent over HTTP, so they are not encryted.
 A "man in the middle" might be able to read the data, or even modify it in transit.
 If privacy is a concern, choose a door that does not redirect.
 * Some WebDAV clients don't handle redirects very well.

-Another consideration is whether youre using the door for parallel access.
+Another consideration is whether you're using the door for parallel access.

 ``webdav.grid.surfsara.nl`` is a DNS round robin that will direct you to a (more or less) random host in a pool of WebDAV servers.
 So it is very well suited for parallel access.